 In these circumstances, a next of kin can apply to court for grant of Letters of Administration.
 The person to whom the court grants Letters of Administration is known as the administrator.
 Eligible relatives to serve as administrator follow a priority order:

 - the married or civil partner of the deceased;

 - a child of the deceased;

 To be finally approved for probate, the probate registry requires an interview to assess the fitness of the nominated executor.
 Our probate and estate administration lawyers can help guide you through this process.

 If a mortgage on real property is inherited, either the mortgagor will require repayment out of the proceeds of the estate or the individual inheriting will have the mortgage transferred to their name.

 If the value of the state is lower than £5,000, no fee is required for applying for Grant of Probate.
 Above this amount, the fee is £215.
 Lower income individuals can have their fee reduced or waived.

-If you want to know more about the probate process, please read some of our related content here:
+If you want to know more about the probate process, please read some of our wills, probate and estate administration content here:

 - Probate without a Will: Who inherits and who can administer the estate?

 - What happens after you've applied for probate?